gabenespoli/vim-colors-snooker/README.md

-# Sumach Colorscheme
+# Snooker Colorscheme

-A 16-color palette and vim colorscheme with dark/low-contrast and light/high-contrast variants.
+A 16-color palette and vim colorscheme based on the colors of a snooker table.

 ## Installation

 ### in Vim

 Vim Plug:
-`Plug gabenespoli/vim-colors-sumach`
+`Plug gabenespoli/vim-colors-snooker`

 Apply the colorscheme:
-`colorscheme sumach`
+`colorscheme snooker`

 ### in your terminal

 For terminal vim, set your terminal colors to the following values for the dark or light palette.
 This palette follows [Base16](https://github.com/chriskempson/base16).
 If you are using iTerm you can get the .itermcolors file from [this repo](https://github.com/gabenespoli/iterm-color-palettes).

+TODO: update this table, the colors are from a previous colorscheme right now.

 | Code | Color          | Scheme Color       | dark   | light  | Function                      |
 | ---- | -------------- | -----------------  | ------ | ------ | ----------------------------- |